-While the main purpose of these celebrations should be for everyone to enjoy themselves, there are nevertheless practicalities to consider.
+While the main purpose of these celebrations should be for everyone to enjoy themselves, keep the following in mind:

 Be fair and consistent

-When it comes to birthdays, it is important that you place equal importance on all employees’ celebrations.
-If your goal is to increase morale, you are likely to have the opposite effect if you throw a lavish party for your CEO and forget about your junior members of staff.
+When it comes to birthdays, you need to place equal importance on all employees’ birthdays.
+If your goal is to increase morale, you are likely to have the opposite effect if you throw a lavish party for one employee and a smaller celebration for someone else.
 The last thing you want is to be accused of favoring certain employees.